 Important Role of an Air Filter

-According to the United States Environmental Protection Agency (EPA), air quality indoors is significantly less healthy than outdoor air quality.
-An air purifier removes a number of harmful particles from your air, including:
+According to the United States Environmental Protection Agency (EPA), indoor air quality is significantly less healthy than outdoor air quality.
+An air purifier can help fix that by removing a number of harmful particles from your air, including:

 ● Pet dander

 ● Dust mites

 ● Other Pollutants

 An air purification system cleans and purifies the air circulating in your home.
 These devices typically use mechanical filtration and HEPA filters or high-efficiency particulate air filters.

 There are many types of air purifiers, including:

 ● Electrostatic precipitators